 Kintore College and Development and Peace Caritas Canada.
 She contributes as a

 student-writer at Wycliffe College’s alumni magazine and online publications.
 She also

 recently received the St. George’s Society of Toronto Scholarship Award.

 With prior degrees in Psychology from The National University of Honduras and

 a Bachelor of Education from the University of British Columbia, Sasquia worked as a

 Certified High School teacher for seven years in Vancouver and Toronto.

-Sangita brings a diverse set of skills as a leadership training consultant, a certified Feng Shui expert, and an independent documentary filmmaker.
+Sangita is also a certified Adult Educator, a Leadership Training Consultant, an Instructional Designer, a certified Feng Shui Specialist, and an independent documentary filmmaker.